Apprentice Achievements

 • Experimentation and optimisation: Monte Carlo and Discrete Event simulation.
 Balanced and unbalanced designs, General Linear Model

-Improvement Leaders have the following Skills
+Improvement Leaders have the following Skills:

 • Strategic deployment of continuous improvement: Contribute to the business planning cycle and lead the development of improvement strategy.
 Analyse current state and identify opportunities.
 Develop deployment plans considering key enablers.
 Contribute to the development of an improvement culture.
 Maintain engagement through effective communication